 • The NLRB’s decision in Browning-Ferris Industries of California, which expands joint employer liability under the NLRA.

-• Any efforts by the NLRB to overturn balanced precedent or implement anti-employer policies and rulemakings.
+• Any legislative efforts by the NLRB to overturn balanced precedent or implement anti-employer policies and rulemakings.

 Under the Obama administration, the NLRB issued controversial, anti-business rulemakings seeking to promote union organizing in the construction industry and elsewhere at the expense of employers and employees.